pharmpy/pharmpy/docs/modelrank.rst

             algorithm='exhaustive_stepwise',
             rank_type='bic')

-This will run the ModelRank tool, if we read in that result object we can exlpore in more detail how the models were ranked.
+This will run the ModelRank tool, if we read in that result object we can explore in more detail how the models were ranked.

 The ``summary_tool`` table contains information such as which feature each model candidate has, the difference to the